grant4790/cloudproject/README.md

 # Intructions

--To deploy this in azure take the peervm.json file -The file needs to be loaded into Azure
+- To deploy this in azure take the peervm.json file
+- The file needs to be loaded into Azure
--it will take you to the vm creation screen
+- it will take you to the vm creation screen
--make an admin user
+- make an admin user
--make an admin password
+- make an admin password
--select a reasource group to store the VM
+- select a reasource group to store the VM
--select create
+- select create
--select create again
+- select create again
--watch it deploy
+- watch it deploy
--go to https://hostname:8443 replace hostname with your public IP -log in with the login above
+- go to https://hostname:8443 replace hostname with your public IP
+- log in with the login above
--CREATE A NEW ADMIN USER, anyone can use your ip and that log in to get into your VM -log in with new admin user
+- CREATE A NEW ADMIN USER, anyone can use your ip and that log in to get into your VM
+- log in with new admin user
--DELETE DEFAULT LOGIN
+- DELETE DEFAULT LOGIN
--add connections to guacamole
+- add connections to guacamole